Recognising baby cues

 If your baby wants a break from what he’s doing, he might:

 - squirm or kick.

-Watch the video to find more signs that your baby is wants to change activity and to see these baby cues in action.
+Watch the video to understand more about the signs that your baby wants to change activity and to see these baby cues in action.

 Baby Cues diary

 Your baby might give cues that can help you understand what’s going on and how to respond.
 All babies are different, and each baby will develop his own mix of signs – they might not be very obvious so don’t be too hard on yourself if you are having trouble working out what your baby needs.

 To help you recognise your baby's cues, print out this diary and write down what you notice: